Fisk-University/Rosenwald-Portal-Documentation/README.md

 These materials include AWS infrastructure guidance, OmekaS installation and configuration procedures, CI/CD workflows, and custom module and theme documentation used in the Fisk University Rosenwald Portal implementation.

-This repository serves as the full technical blueprint—every step required to reproduce the Rosenwald digital portal architecture, from infrastructure provisioning to Omeka S module development.

-Institutions may implement this system at different levels of complexity depending on staffing, funding, and long-term sustainability goals, but in ALL cases an engineer will be required.
+Institutions may implement this system at different levels of complexity depending on staffing, funding, and long-term sustainability goals, but in **all cases an engineer will be required**.

 ## About the Rosenwald Project